lubeda/EsphoMaTrix/README.md

        path: components # e.g. /config/esphome/components
 ```

-#### use from repo direct
+#### use from repo

 Use the github repo as component.
 Esphome refreshes the external components "only" once a day, perhaps you have to refresh it manually.
+In this mode there may be breaking changes, so read the changelog and check to logs while installing the firmware.

 ```yaml
 external_components: